tsightler/ring-mqtt/README.md

 Also, rather than a single, global avaialbaility state for each location, each device now has a device specific availability topic.
 Cameras track their own availability state by querying for device health data on a polling interval (60 seconds).
 Alarms are still monitored by the state of the websocket connection for each location but, in the future, offline devices (such as devices with dead batteries or otherwise disconnected) will be monitored as well.

 For those using this script with 3rd party MQTT tools (not Home Assistant) the state and command topics have been standardized to use consistent, Ring-like prefixes across topic names.
 This way topic lengths for all devices are always the identical.
 This makes internal processing in the code simpler and makes state and command topics consistent across both single and dual sensor devices.
-For example, with 2.0 and earlier the state topic for the smoke sensor would be:
+For example, with 2.0 and earlier the state topic for the standaline co sensor would be:
 ```
 ring/<location_id>/alarm/binary_sensor/<device_id>/state
 ```